aws-samples/addons-transformer-for-amazon-eks/README.md

 ## Introduction

-Sleek Marketplace validator is solution provide pre-launch validations of the partner software on compatibility with Sleek guidelines, covering static and dynamic (deployment/runtime) aspects.
+Amazon EKS Third-Party Addons (Amazon EKS 3PA) validator is solution provide pre-launch validations of the partner software on compatibility with the EKS 3PA guidelines, covering static and dynamic (deployment/runtime) aspects.

 ## Pre-requisites
 To implement this solution, you need the following prerequisites: